In today’s post: If you want great photos of your kids but don’t want to invest in lights, set up a super easy garage photo studio!

 Hiring a pro to take photos of your kids is generally your best bet for getting stunning portraits, but what if you don’t want to pay a couple of hundred dollars for a full photo session?
-What about the times when you just want a few great shots?
-You might have good luck getting a few good photos for not much money at a place like Walmart, but why not set up your own photo studio in your garage and take your own pictures?
-It’s really pretty simple.
+What about the times when you just want a few great shots – like at Halloween?
+Today I’ll show you how easy it is to set up a simple garage photo studio that will give you gorgeous natural light so you can take beautiful pictures at home.

 Garages work well as makeshift photo studios because an open garage door lets in tons of soft, directional light – and good light makes the difference between gorgeous photos and snapshots (we’ll talk more about why it’s so important in a minute).
 Using your garage is just like using window light, but usually better because you get even more light in the garage, and once you’ve moved your car out there’s usually plenty of room to work with.